aghosn/seg_bug/README.md

 # seg_bug
-A bug I am running into
+A bug I am running into:
+From time to time the program segfaults as we get back to the preempted routine.